yo-goto/obsidian-card-view-mode/README.md

 ![main screen shot](https://raw.githubusercontent.com/yo-goto/obsidian-card-view-mode/master/resource/screenshot_main_light-min.png)

-## Feature.1 Card view
+## Feature.1 Card View

-This plugin is inspired by [Scrapbox](https://scrapbox.io/product?lang=en) (a web-based wiki tool) & Zettelkasten method(Slipbox) by Niklas Luhmann.
+This plugin is inspired by [Scrapbox](https://scrapbox.io/product?lang=en) (a web-based wiki tool) & Zettelkasten method (Slip box) by Niklas Luhmann.

 I found all of the notes are not in the same stage while developing.
 We need some ways to distinguish the stages.
 The card view feature is one way to weigh notes and express them.
+You can assess whether your notes are **atomic**, then, if you feel your note is longer and not atomic, you can divide or extract the contents.

 The vertical size of each note (a.k.a card) can be extended or reduced based on the amount of content on them.
-At a glance, you can easily find how mature your note is at the early stage of note-making or note-developing.
+At a glance, you can easily find how mature your note is at the early stage of note-taking, note-making, or eventually **note-developing**.

 I highly recommend you to use this plugin with the Sliding Pane plugin.
 I made this to be compatible with that and the Embedded Note Titles plugin.